 The starters were so good that I couldn’t wait for the main course.
-I chose Chicken Skewers while R went for the Crispy Cajun Chicken Burger.
+I chose Chicken Skewers while Ryan went for the Crispy Cajun Chicken Burger.
 In all honesty, I wish I’d chosen something a little more accomplished, but the food was cooked well, with mine tasting perfectly chargrilled.
-I believe it was cooked actually on the skewer as it was hot, which seems obvious, but you’d be surprised with some places!

 The chicken was perfectly cooked and seasoned, as were the vegetables.
 I chose sweet potato fries as a side, which tasted great and went really well with the meal.
 The skewers come with a sauce of choice so I decided to go for the teriyaki again as I liked it so much before.
 You also get a flatbread to fill up with.

-Now, I don’t know if it’s just me, but as nice as it all tasted, I found it quite an awkward meal to eat.
+I don’t know if it’s just me, but as nice as it all tasted, I found it quite an awkward meal to eat.
 At first, I was going to wrap the meat and vegetables in the bread.
 But the flatbread was huge and it was just difficult so I gave up!
-I didn’t eat much of the bread as I’m not a big fan and found it the most generic part of the meal, but it’s a nice filler.
+I didn’t eat much of the bread as I’m not a big fan and found it to be just a filler.

 The skewer was really big!
-Just look at that thing!
+Look at that thing!

 The menu has something for everyone, and I was really impressed with the thought that went into it.
 There is even a Crossfit Burger on there, which is a bunless burger with avocado and vegetables so it’s great if you’re trying to look after yourself, but don’t want to miss the joys of eating out.

-I was pretty full after the first 2 courses, but just had to try the dessert!
-I can’t review a place without trying the dessert, surely?
+I was pretty full after the first 2 courses, but I can’t review a place without trying the dessert, surely?

 I ordered the Warm Triple Chocolate Brownie with Honeycomb Ice Cream.
 It was as good as it sounds!
 I love honeycomb ice cream, and while I don’t think it was, this easily could have been homemade.

-The presentation was great, the brownie was really good and I was surprised at how the triple chocolate was actually pieces of chocolate within the brownie.
+The presentation was great, the brownie was really good and the triple part was actually pieces of chocolate within the brownie.

-Due to a dairy free diet, R was unable to have dessert, which was a shame, so opted for a coffee instead.
+Due to a dairy free diet, Ryan was unable to have dessert, which was a shame, so opted for a coffee instead.
 I am sure if we’d asked ahead, this would have been catered for though.
-Unfortunately, this is a common problem in restaurants, easily solved by adding some sorbet to the menu! (hint!)
+Unfortunately, this is a common problem in restaurants, easily solved by adding some sorbet to the menu! (hint to all restaurants!)